Skip to contents

 • fit: element-level misfit scan (Infit, Outfit, ZSTD).

 • unexpected, fair_average, displacement: targeted QC bundles.
-For bounded GPCM, fair_average is retained with an unavailable status because that compatibility calculation has not yet been validated for the generalized model.
+For bounded GPCM, fair_average is retained with an unavailable status because that compatibility calculation is outside the documented generalized-model contract.

 • approximation_notes: method notes for SE/CI/reliability summaries.